Cisc0-gif/Cisc0-gif.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Student at UC Irvine
+subtitle: Undergrad at UC Irvine (ICS Department)

 profile:
   align: right
-  image: prof_pic.jpg
+  image: IMG_7186.png
   image_circular: false # crops the image to make it circular
   more_info: >
     <p></p>